 Once the in-person portion of the interview has concluded, there are important steps to be taken.
-The most important step is to send a letter thanking the employer for his/her time.
+The most important step is to send a letter thanking the employer for their time.

 It is important to send a tailored thank-you letter to each person you met with during your interview.
 This is where you will want to reference the notes you took during your interview and address concerns/information that was shared.
 You may mail or email a thank-you letter, though be sure not to lose the “formality” of the letter if you choose to send it by email.